Why did John Shelby get killed off?

 Q: Who was John Shelby?

 A: John Shelby, portrayed actor Joe Cole, was a prominent member of the notorious Shelby family in the critically acclaimed series “Peaky Blinders.”
-He played a vital role in the family’s criminal activities and was known for his loyalty, resilience, and complex character development.
+He played a vital role in the family’s criminal activities and was known for his loyalty, bravery, and complex character development throughout the show.

 Q: How did John Shelby meet his demise?